KevinAst/feature-u/docs/article/V1/articleV1.md

 - Framework Configuration

-  If your application relys on other frameworks, chances are there are resources contained within each feature that must be accumulated and fed into the framework configuration process.
+  If your application relies on other frameworks, chances are there are resources contained within each feature that must be accumulated and fed into the framework configuration process.